 This meeting room is really two rooms in one.
-It has a partially equipped teaching station, sound system, and two displays at the front of the room, and the back of the room can be a stand-alone classroom, with connections for laptops to connect to a display.
+It has a partially equipped teaching station, sound system, and two displays at the front of the room, and the back of the room can be a stand-alone meeting space, with connections for laptops to connect to a projector.

-The teaching station provides multiple sources which can be shown on the projection screen:
+The touch panel controller provides selection from multiple sources which can be shown on the projection screens:

-Master Volume is controlled by the Extron Touch Panel at the sound booth (Front of House)
+Selection of common sound board User Presets can be made at the Extron Touch Panel, at the sound booth (Front of House)

 A 16-channel digital sound board provides more extensive control of volume for each input and output

 9 channels of audio input are available at the front of the room, including a miniature, non-intrusive podium microphone

 Wireless belt-pack with headset microphone

 Optional: vocal and instrument microphones, DI boxes, mic stands and cables (unused equipment is stored in the closet)